A closer look at your One Bill

 This guide will give you a closer look at a typical bill.

-- This is the billing address for your services.
+- This is the account owner for your services.

 - The account number is unique to each subscriber and helps us access your account quickly when you call us.
 Use this number when you make payments by cheque or at the bank.

-- The bill date on your One Bill may be different from the billing dates for any separate bills you had or have.
+- The billing date on your One Bill may be different from the billing dates for any separate bills you had or have.